Tornado outbreak of April 13–16, 2012: Meteorological synopsis

 An impressive low pressure area and associated trough began tracking into the Great Plains on April 13, and a slight risk of severe weather was issued.
 The outlook mentioned the possibility of tornadoes, including the risk for isolated strong tornadoes.
 No strong tornadoes occurred, though an EF1 tornado caused considerable damage in Norman, Oklahoma.

 For only the second time in history (previously for April 7, 2006; and not occurring again subsequently until March 15, 2025), a day two high risk of severe weather was issued by the Storm Prediction Center around 0600 UTC on April 13, 2012.
 This is also the first and only time a Day 2 High Risk was introduced for the 0600 UTC Day 2 Outlook, as other aforementioned Day 2 High Risk outlooks were upgraded at for the 1730 UTC issuance.
-In the discussion, the SPC stated that a major tornado outbreak was likely across central Kansas and north-central Oklahoma during the afternoon and overnight hours of April 14, with long-tracked violent tornadoes likely.
+In the discussion, the SPC stated that a major tornado outbreak was likely across central Kansas and north-central Oklahoma in the afternoon and night of April 14, with long-tracked violent tornadoes likely.
 It was later expanded to include a second high risk area across much of Nebraska, where a rare 45% tornado probability was given during the early morning update on April 14.
-During the morning hours on the 14th, the high risk area was expanded again to combine the two separate areas into a single large one.
+In the morning of the 14th, the high risk area was expanded again to combine the two separate areas into a single large one.
 Later in the day, the 45% tornado probability was shifted from Nebraska south to Kansas and northern Oklahoma.
 A large outbreak of tornadoes impacted the Great Plains states on April 14, and several PDS tornado warnings were issued during the outbreak.
 Initially, most of the tornadoes were small or remained over open country, though more significant tornado activity began to develop throughout the day.
 A high-end EF2 tornado struck Creston, Iowa, flipping vehicles and causing major structural damage to homes and other buildings in town.
 Another EF2 wedge tornado struck Thurman, Iowa, damaging 75% of the town.
 In Nebraska, a strong EF2 tornado destroyed outbuildings and badly damaged a home near Cook, while a large and violent EF4 tornado leveled a home and debarked trees near Marquette, Kansas.
 Later that evening, a cyclic supercell thunderstorm developed in northern Oklahoma before moving into southern Kansas, producing multiple tornadoes along the way.
 This included a large EF3 wedge tornado that destroyed homes near Conway Springs.
 As this supercell moved into Wichita around 10:15 pm CDT (0315 UTC), another large EF3 wedge tornado touched down and caused major damage in the southeastern part of the city.
 Staff at the Wichita National Weather Service Weather Forecast Office at Wichita Mid-Continent Airport were forced to hand over responsibility for their County Warning Area to the National Weather Service office in Topeka and take shelter at about 10:00 pm CDT (0300 UTC), returning to duty half an hour later.
 Another supercell thunderstorm also produced two EF3 wedge tornadoes that passed near Fellsburg and Hudson, causing significant damage.